obaidullah-Mushtaq/if.05.22-coding-assignment2/gPrologReference.md

 ## GNU Prolog Reference Manual

 ### How to Get and Install
 Download from the [GNU Prolog Website](http://www.gprolog.org).
 It is available as binary for Windows and macOS.
 One can also obtain the source code for the ones who really want to know it.
-Although the binaries are pretty old, they still work under the current versions of Windows and macOS.

 ### Starting and Stopping